Application Criteria

 What types of training are required?

-Trainees are required to attend about 132 hours of induction training, which covers the organisation of the AMS, national security education, first aid, discipline, squad drill, casualty handling, protection of personal data and patient privacy etc.
+The induction training covers an overview of the organisation of the AMS, national security education, first aid, discipline, squad drill, casualty handling, infection control, protection of personal data and patient privacy, etc.

 What are their responsibilities?